Ceramic Dictionary

 1) Roll out the clay to the heights required.

-4) These are two molds for cutting out shapes, 15cm wide and the walls are 8cm high.
-They are made to fit together and form patterns.
+2) These are two die walls for cutting out shapes in clay, they are 15cm wide and 8cm high and designed to fit together and form patterns.

-(5) Put them on top of the clay and push down through it, so it cuts out the shape.
+3) Put them on top of the clay; push them down and cut out the shapes.

-6) They are lifted up and with damp piece of foam plastic, smoothed all the rough parts down.
+5) When they are leather hard they can be lifted up and with a damp piece of foam rubber, all the rough parts can be smoothed down.

-8) Cover them by throwing a white opaque glaze-base over in the same ways as for preparing tiles.
+7) They have ben bisque fired and can be decorated, cover them with a white opaque glaze-base, pouring it over them in the same way as for preparing tiles.

-10) Decorate them with designs and colors remembering they can be put together and laid out in different waus.
+9) Decorate them with designs and colors and colors you want, remembering they can be put together and laid out in different ways.

 ca: MOTLLE: 9 Per a rajoles